SlimerDude/quickMockup/README.md

 QuickMockup is a simple tool for creating simple mockups of interfaces and websites.
 It is HTML based and javascript-enhanced.

-*This fork improves upon the original by added some much needed arrows and an invisible grouping container.*
+*This fork improves upon the original by adding some much needed arrows and an invisible grouping container.*

 **[Try the demo](https://slimerdude.github.io/quickMockup/)**